brknrsln/springer/README.md

 You can filter and copy donwload links saved as links.txt If you saved another name file you should change links.txt file name in line 13 The python script and links' files must be same directory

+Not: the script working on python3 becaus of urllib.request module